(Disclosure: Some of the links below may be affiliate links)

 When you invest your money, you do not want to lose your money in fees.
 Fees are eating up your profit and are making your losses even worse.
 The main problem with fees is that they do not stop if the market goes bad.
 So you want to minimize the fees you are paying.

 Selma is in the middle of the price range for Robo-Advisors in Switzerland.
-They have a degressive system for fees:
+Selma’s management fee is between 0.47% and 0.68%.
+Indeed, Selma has a degressive system for fees:

 - Below 50K CHF: 0.68% fees per year